cilium/cilium/Documentation/concepts/ipam/eni.rst

 The AWS ENI allocator builds on top of the CRD-backed allocator.
 Each node creates a ``ciliumnodes.cilium.io`` custom resource matching the node name when Cilium starts up for the first time on that node.
-It contacts the EC2 metadata API to retrieve instance ID, instance type, and VPC information and populates the custom resource with this information.
+It contacts the EC2 metadata API to retrieve the instance ID, instance type, and VPC information, then it populates the custom resource with this information.
 ENI allocation parameters are provided as agent configuration option and are passed into the custom resource as well.

 The Cilium operator listens for new ``ciliumnodes.cilium.io`` custom resources and starts managing the IPAM aspect automatically.
 It scans the EC2 instances